Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 `stop`, but not including `stop`.
 Mathematically, this creates a half open interval $(\text{stop}, \text{start}]$ (except reversed).

-For example, say way believed that `a[5:3:-1]` sliced the half-open interval
+For example, say we believed that `a[5:3:-1]` sliced the half-open interval
 $[3, 5)$ but in reverse order.

 <div class="slice-diagram">